[(The actual published title was “Master of tradition meets the font of youth,” 1993.09.16.)]

 St. Lawrence Hall was the site of an International Typographic Event on September 8 featuring presentations by Matthew Carter, an experienced type designer and pioneer in adapting old typefaces to digital media, and Neville Brody, whose avant-garde designs for The Face, album covers, and other artifacts of popular culture spurred a rash of copycat designs worldwide.
 While Carter and Brody both concentrated on the application of today’s digital typographic technology (desktop publishing, laser printing, outline fonts, and the like) to design problems, the two took very different approaches to the role of electronic design.

 Carter, a British expatriate now living in Boston whose background extends all the way from building molds for casting type in metal to mutable computer-based fonts that can contract and expand at the click of a mouse , opened the lecture by describing his efforts to bring the variety and nuance of yesterday’s type to today’s digital fonts.
-Through a series of slides and some engrossing off the cuff narration, Carter illustrated how he added to his Galliard typeface family, designed in 1978, what have come to be known as expert set characters – true small capitals, ligatures (connected characters, such as and ), and calligraphic, embellished letters for the beginnings and endings of words.
+Through a series of slides and some engrossing off the cuff narration, Carter illustrated how he added to his Galliard typeface family, designed in 1978, what have come to be known as expert set characters – true small capitals, ligatures (connected characters, such as ffi and ffl), and calligraphic, embellished letters for the beginnings and endings of words.

 He brought these typographic flourishes to a new level in another typeface, Mantinia, inspired in large part by letters carved into the stone of the Boston Public Library, where adjacent letters join and meld into charming contracted forms.
 Mantinia’s conjoined characters, Carter said, “copulate on the page”; “it was glory for me,” he continued, to see Mantinia used for the catalogue of a show of work by artist Jeff Koons, whose subjects do some copulating of their own.